hm-lang/core/proposals/README.md

     print("X is a double")
 ```

-For single-argument calls you can also omit the parentheses, e.g., `X is int`.
 This reads a little better than something like `if X Is == int`, but the latter also is
 valid hm-lang (and does what you expect).
 Some more examples: